 My strong recommendation (talking from a place of having it wrong many times) is to hold your horses before sharing your insights.

-The reason is that your DAE has been a journey around asking questions and answering the answers through data might have been a long and exciting journey.
+The reason is that your DEA has been a journey around asking questions and answering the answers through data might have been a long and exciting journey.